 Thrive: Leadership Schools for Youth and Young Adults of Color

-Thrive Youth West 2017 is August 3-7 at East Shore Unitarian Church in Bellevue, WA and Thrive Youth East 2017 is July 26-30 at the Unitarian Universalist Church of Annapolis, MD.
+Thrive Youth West 2017 was August 3-7 at East Shore Unitarian Church in Bellevue, WA and Thrive Youth East 2017 was July 26-30 at the Unitarian Universalist Church of Annapolis, MD.
 Information about the 2018 Thrive Youth events will be updated here after January 1, 2018.

 "Being able to bond with other people of color within the UU faith was honestly something that brought joy and hope to my heart, and makes me feel much more connected in my faith.”

 "I am grateful for you and the UUA for giving him the space to openly discuss and gain insight with other UUs of color.
 I think this experience has changed his perspective on whether he fits in this faith.
 He is now 'one of many' instead of being 'the one.'"

 —Laura, parent of alum